pierg/fact-fortress-dapp/README.md

 #### 5 | Store the signature *(On-Chain)*

-*Authorities store the signature on the blockchain.
+*Data providers store the signature on the blockchain.
 That enables the verification of the proof of provenance.*

 ```
 GET http://localhost:3000/upload_signature